niranjan94/facebook-page-manager/README.md

 FACEBOOK PAGES MANAGER
 ======================

-An open-sourced Facebook Page Manager written in PHP and based on Twitter Bootstrap UI.
+An open-sourced Facebook Page Manager written in PHP and based on Twitter Bootstrap UI (HTML5).

 REQUIREMENTS
 ============